nabeel-h/redditNBA_api/README.md

 ## Implementation

-This project is implemented using Flask and sqlite3.
+This project was implemented using Flask and postgresql.